1. General Information

 Staging Area

-When you commit changes, either using the web interface or checking them in into the repository, they'll not become visible on http://www.gnu.org/software/hurd/ immediatelly, but first of all only on http://www.bddebian.com:8888/~hurd-web/ instead.
-The former set of pages, the official GNU Hurd web appearance, will be updated periodically (but manually) from the latter one, where every edit is visible immediatelly.
+When you commit changes, either using the web interface or checking them in into the repository; they won't become visible on http://www.gnu.org/software/hurd/ immediately, but on https://darnassus.sceen.net/~hurd-web/ instead.
+The former set of pages, the official GNU Hurd web appearance, will be updated periodically (but manually) from the latter one, where every edit is visible immediately.
 This is so that we have a chance to have the pages make fit for appearance on www.gnu.org, but you are nevertheless able to work on all pages unrestrictedly.

-When you found a page you want to work on, just follow the Edit link on the top of the page.
-When doing this for the first time, this will first transfer you to a page where you have to create an account.
-After logging in, you can edit the pages.
+When you have found a page you want to work on, just follow the Edit link at the top of the page.
+When doing this for the first time, this will first redirect you to a page where you will have to create an account.
+After logging in, you can edit pages.

 Working on a Checkout of the Git Repository

 (!)
-Before attempting any bigger editing work (to which you are sincerely invited!) be sure to check the involved pages' Discussion subpages (linked from the pages' header line) and in there take down (short) notes about the editing endeavors you're going to undertake.
+Before attempting any bigger editing work (to which you are sincerely invited!) be sure to check the involved pages' Discussion sub-pages (linked from the pages' header line) and in there take down (short) notes about the editing endeavours you're going to undertake.
 Doing so should help to (a) avoid double work and (b) avoid merge conflicts if you install your changes into the main repository.

 Identifying Yourself